Refinancing your home is a great way to take advantage of lower interest rates.

 3. Improve Your Credit Score

 Your credit score determines what kind of rate you receive.
 But it can also determine how much closing costs are.
-The higher your FICO score the lower risk you present so lenders can offer you better loan terms.
+The higher your FICO score, the lower risk you present so that lenders can offer you better loan terms.